Graph Neural Networks for Natural Language Processing: A Survey: Graph Representation Learning for NLP

 \item \textbf{Node-level learning} Secondly, they apply R-GCN~\citep{schlichtkrull2018modeling} like aggregation procedure for a different type of nodes.
 Formally, for the node $v_i$ and the type relevance scores $\{\alpha_t\}, t \in \mathcal{T}$, HGAT calculate each neighbors' attention score as follows:

 where $\mathbf{q}_{1}$ is the trainable vector.
 Finally, HGAT applies layer-wise heterogeneous GCN to learn the node representation, which is formulated as:

 \end{itemize}

 \paragraph{MHGRN} MHGRN~\citep{feng2020scalable} is an extension of R-GCN, which can leverage multi-hop information directly on heterogeneous graphs.
 Generally, it borrows the idea of relation path (e.g., meta-path) to model the relation of two not k-hop connected nodes and extend the existing R-GNN to the path-based heterogeneous graph representation learning paradigm.
-The $K$-hop relation path between node $v_i, v_j$ is denoted as $\Phi_k = \{(v_i, e_{i, 1}, ..., e_{k-1, j}, v_j) | (v_i, e_{i, 1}, v_1), ..., (v_{k-1}, e_{k-1, j}) \in \mathcal{E}\}$.
-Note that the heterogeneous graph may contain more than one k-hop relation path.
+The $K$-hop relation path between node $v_i, v_j$ is denoted as: